JermellB/restagraph/README.md

 ## Working example

-Using the following Cyper to define the schema
+Using the following Cyper to define the schema:
 ```
 CREATE (:rgResource {name: 'routers'});
 CREATE (:rgResource {name: 'interfaces'});